alphagov/govwifi-tech-docs/source/documentation/set_up.md

-# Set up GovWifi
+## Set up GovWifi

-The GovWifi admin platform lets you manage your GovWifi environment by allowing you to:

-- Find the connection details for the GovWifi RADIUS servers
-- Add the IP addresses of your authenticators
-- Manage your team members and their permissions
-- Find key performance metrics
-- Get help and support
+Follow these steps to set up and make GovWifi available in your organisation.

-## Step 1 - Create a new wifi installation
+### Step 1 - Create a GovWifi admin account

-**Get an account**

-Your department, agency or team must sign up for a GovWifi admin account on the [GovWifi admin platform](https://admin.wifi.service.gov.uk/users/sign_up).
+Before you can begin technical set up, you must [sign up for a GovWifi admin account](https://admin.wifi.service.gov.uk/users/sign_up).

-If you're having problems signing up for an account, [contact us](https://admin.wifi.service.gov.uk/help).
+If your organisation is currently not whitelisted to be registered, please [contact us](https://admin.wifi.service.gov.uk/help/new/technical_support).

+### Step 2 - Sign the GovWifi Memorandum of understanding

+You must [sign and upload the GovWifi memorandum of understanding](https://admin.wifi.service.gov.uk/mou) (MoU) before your organisation can begin installing GovWifi.

+The MoU sets out the agreement between the Government Digital Service and your public sector organisation in relation to the use of GovWifi.

+By proceeding to complete GovWifi setup, your organisation also accepts our [privacy notice](https://www.wifi.service.gov.uk/privacy-notice) and [terms and conditions](https://www.wifi.service.gov.uk/terms-and-conditions).

+### Step 3 - Create a new wifi installation

+Create a [network address translation (NAT) rule](https://wiki.untangle.com/index.php/NAT_Rules) if one does not already exist.
+This allows your wifi controller or access points to connect to the internet using the IP addresses you set up in the [admin portal](https://admin.wifi.service.gov.uk/ips).

-**Establish your public IP addresses**
+#### Set up your public IP addresses

-Remote Authentication Dial-In User Service (RADIUS) traffic usually originates from the management interface of your wifi controller.
-Find out if you have an existing network address translation (NAT) rule, or whether you need a new one.

-If you have multiple internet connections it may be possible for traffic to originate from a different IP address in the event of a primary link failure.
-Make sure you add all your IP addresses if you have multiple internet connections.

-You can manage your IP addresses in the [GovWifi admin platform](https://admin.wifi.service.gov.uk/).
+You should add your IP address or addresses to your admin portal profile.

-**Configure your infrastructure**

-Your secret key, established IP addresses and more can be managed in the [GovWifi admin platform](https://admin.wifi.service.gov.uk/).
+You can find details of the Remote Authentication Dial-In User Service (RADIUS) servers on the admin platform.
+You must connect to at least one (RADIUS) server.
+You can configure your authenticators to connect to more than one (RADIUS) server.
+These extra servers are known as ‘backups’ or ‘failovers’.

+We recommend connecting to all GovWifi RADIUS servers, so you're protected from a single server being unavailable.

+#### Configure your infrastructure

-1. Create a firewall rule to allow traffic on UDP ports 1812 and 1813 to reach the RADIUS IP addresses assigned to you.
+1. Create a firewall rule to allow traffic on User Datagram Protocol (UDP) ports 1812 and 1813 to reach the RADIUS IP addresses assigned to you.

-2. Create a NAT rule if one doesn’t already exist so your wifi controller (or access points for cloud-managed devices) can reach the internet via the IP addresses you specified when you registered your site.

-3. Create a service set identifier (SSID) with:
+2. Create a service set identifier (SSID) with:
     - name: GovWifi
     - type: WPA2-Enterprise (AES encryption)
-- inner encryption: MsChapV2

-4. Configure your Network Access Server (access point) to ensure username privacy.
+3. Configure your Network Access Server (access point) to make usernames private.

-5. If permitted by your infrastructure vendor, set the Network Access Identifier (NAI) for your outer tunnel to be anonymous.
-See [RFC 7542](https://tools.ietf.org/html/rfc7542) for full details of permitted NAI syntax
+4. If allowed by your infrastructure vendor, set the Network Access Identifier (NAI) for your outer tunnel to be anonymous.
+See [RFC 7542](https://tools.ietf.org/html/rfc7542) for full details of permitted NAI syntax.

-6. Configure the RADIUS servers and secret key.
-Follow the instructions in the encrypted PDF you received when you registered your site.

-## Step 2 - Set up managed end user devices
+### Step 4 - Set up managed end user devices

-This explains how to help your end users to connect to GovWifi via managed devices.
-Follow this guide to configure managed end user devices for secure wifi access to:

-- the internet
-- corporate networks using a virtual private network (VPN)

-End users must follow the terms and conditions for connecting to GovWifi with managed and unmanaged devices.
+Users must follow the [GovWifi terms and conditions](https://www.gov.uk/government/publications/terms-and-conditions-for-connecting-to-govwifi/terms-and-conditions-for-connecting-to-govwifi) for managed and unmanaged devices.

-**Meet GovWifi requirements**

-Your wifi installation must meet the GovWifi technical requirements.

-You must configure:

-- managed devices to automatically check that the correct certificate is presented by the network so users do not connect to fake networks
-- WPA2-Enterprise (AES) encryption to ensure privacy
-- anonymous identity to encrypt usernames

-You should automate this process by deploying profiles to managed devices.
-End users who set up their own devices must compare wireless certificates to the information they receive on sign up.
+Before you begin, you should have checked what to do before you offer GovWifi.

-**Deploy GovWifi profiles to managed devices remotely**
+#### Remotely deploy GovWifi profiles to managed devices

-You should deploy profiles to your managed devices for automatic certificate checking.
-Use mobile device management solutions across multiple platforms, or operating system specific mechanisms such as Windows Group Policy or Apple Profile Manager.
+You must deploy profiles to your managed devices for automatic certificate checking.
+Use mobile device management solutions or operating system mechanisms, such as [Windows’ Group Policy](https://en.wikipedia.org/wiki/Group_Policy) or [Apple Profile Manager](https://support.apple.com/en-gb/profile-manager).

-**Get the XML profile for Windows**
+#### Get the XML profile for Windows devices

+Make this [wireless profile configuration XML file](https://docs.wifi.service.gov.uk/assets/govwifi-profile.xml) available to users, for example hosting the XML file on an internal web server.
+The devices will be able to verify their certificate against the XML file to confirm those devices are authorised to join the network.

-Copy and paste [this XML file](/assets/govwifi-profile.xml) to a network location available to users.
-Devices with this profile installed will automatically check the certificate.
-The user just needs to enter their details once they have signed up to the service.
+The user will only need to enter their username and password once they have signed up to the service.

-**Deploy XML profile to managed devices**
+#### Deploy XML profile to managed devices

 Add the following to your users’ login script:

+netsh wlan add profile filename=“PATH_TO_PROFILE” user=all

+Where PATH_TO_PROFILE is your file path.

+For example:

-`netsh wlan add profile filename=“govwifi.xml” user=all`
+netsh wlan add profile filename=“govwifi.xml” user=all

-Replace the filename with the full path to the profile.

-Read about how to [create certificate profiles in configuration manager](<https://docs.microsoft.com/en-us/previous-versions/system-center/system-center-2012-R2/dn270541(v=technet.10)>).
+Read about how to [create certificate profiles in configuration manager](https://docs.microsoft.com/en-us/previous-versions/system-center/system-center-2012-R2/dn270541(v=technet.10)).

-**Prioritise GovWifi profile default behaviour on operating system**
+#### Prioritise the GovWifi profile

 GovWifi must be the highest priority service set identifier (SSID) in your organisation, except for SSIDs that provide access to privileged networks using device certificates.

-Add the following to your users’ login script (you may need to change the interface name for your environment):
+Add the following to your users’ login script:

+netsh wlan set profileorder name=“GovWifi” interface=“NAME” priority=1

+Where NAME is your environment’s name.

+For example:

-`netsh wlan set profileorder name=“GovWifi” interface=“Wi-Fi” priority=1`
+netsh wlan set profileorder name=“GovWifi” interface=“Wi-Fi” priority=1

-## Step 3 - Roll out GovWifi
+### Step 5 - Advertise GovWifi in your organisation

-Once you’ve received approval to run GovWifi across your organisation, you can expand the service to cover all users and buildings.

-Make sure your IT support team is aware of GovWifi and ready to respond to user queries.

-You should advertise the service in the locations you’ll roll it out.
-Posters are available from the [admin platform](https://admin.wifi.service.gov.uk/setup_instructions).
+You should advertise GovWifi in the locations you’ll roll it out.

+[Posters](https://admin.wifi.service.gov.uk/setup_instructions) are available from the admin platform with information on how end users can connect to GovWifi in your organisation.

+### Step 6 - Provide GovWifi support

+It is your IT support team’s responsibility to support your organisation’s users when those users are connecting to GovWifi.

+Please review our [support guides](https://www.wifi.service.gov.uk/support) for device specific instructions for end users.